 Low birth weight

-Treatment for subglottic stenosis will depend on the severity of the case.
+Treatment options Treatment for subglottic stenosis will depend on the severity of the case.
 For Donna, board-certified otolaryngologist Dr. Sunil Verma recommended a minimally invasive treatment using a balloon to dilate the airway.
 Laser surgery can also be performed to remove portions of scar tissue causing the obstruction.
 In severe cases, a tracheostomy may need to be inserted below the blockage to allow the passage of air.

 Dr. Verma explains that stenosis often is misdiagnosed as asthma due to the wheezing many patients experience.
 ER physician Dr. Travis Stork emphasizes the importance of further testing when routine treatments fail to relieve symptoms.